 IICRD engages a small team of talented staff and associates around the world from their headquarters in Victoria, British Columbia, Canada.
 It is their goal to enhance the capacity of individuals, organizations, governments and young people to transform systems to fulfill their rights as defined by the UN Convention on the Rights of the Child.
 To achieve this goal, IICRD empowers the full range of community members – from youth, parents, artists, Elders, social workers, educators, public servants, doctors, lawyers, academics, business people and social entrepreneurs – to not only help children live and survive, but to thrive.

-Dr. Philip Cook, the founder and Executive Director of IICRD with a doctorate in cross-cultural psychology, is a pioneer in child right’s development, and leads the IICRD from the Centre of Global Studies at the University of Victoria (Canada).
+Dr. Philip Cook, the founder and Executive Director of IICRD with a doctorate in cross-cultural psychology, is a pioneer in child right’s development, and leads the IICRD from the Royal Roads University based in Victoria (Canada).
 Partnerships with Indigenous people on Canada’s west coast and in Latin America were central to the IIRCD’s evolving niche in grounding child rights in cultural practices supporting children.
 This learning was highlighted in the “Caring for Indigenous Children” Conference and led to the creation of IICRD’s unique logo.

 We are inspired by the dedication that embodies the work of the IICRD and Dr. Cook.
 We are honored to grant to them today the official title “Champion of Compassion” for their work to bring compassionate action to life with youth and indigenous communities around the world.